lducas/mBKZ/README.md

 ```

 ## Running experiments, examples

+Please note that the examples provided here may take hours to run.

 To generate a csv file with the profile of mBKZ over Q(ω_3), Q-dimension 120, after 5 tours of BKZ-12, run:
 ```